 Congratulations to all 2013 winners!
 "Two Old Men and a Grill", a local team from Cherryville, North Carolina, was named the Grand Champion of the Third Annual BBQ Capital Cook-off.
 Hats off to all participants for their hard work!

-View video highlights of the 3rd Annual BBQ Cook-off.
+View video highlights of the 3rd Annual BBQ Cook-off in 2013.
 Photographs and video courtesy of Donnie Roberts/The Dispatch.

 Multicultural Festival and Fantastic 4th of July Festival